aramirez794/aramirez794.github.io/GameCritique8.md

 The multiplayer mode that I played mostly in for this game critique is the Conquest mode which is an open world map and the main objective is to capture a specific landmark throughout the map and whichever team has the most landmarks secured wins.
 There are different classes in battlfield such as Assault, Engineer, Recon and Support.
-If I wanted to get up close and personal then I would choose the Assault class and
+If I wanted to get up close and personal then I would choose the Assault class and have a medkit at my side while I played.
+The cool thing about Battlefield 4 is the destructible environment you can use to your advantage.

 ## Playability
 ### Single/Multiplayer